ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 easy to get a `double`; consider harmless-looking literal constants like 1.0.
 Implementers of mixed-precision libraries also need to watch out for bugs that silently reduce precision.
-See e.g., [this issue in a library to which I contribute](https://github.com/kokkos/kokkos-kernels/issues/101).
+See e.g., [this issue in a library to which we contribute](https://github.com/kokkos/kokkos-kernels/issues/101).
 Internal expressions in implementations may need to deduce extended-precision types for intermediate values.
 For example, a